Owenxman/HERMES/README.md

 Firefox, Safari, and mobile browsers will still load the page, but cannot connect to the board.
 Demo mode still works everywhere.

-The web dashboard can bo acessed at [`https://owenxman.github.io/HERMES/`](https://owenxman.github.io/HERMES/)
+The web dashboard can be acessed at [`https://owenxman.github.io/HERMES/`](https://owenxman.github.io/HERMES/)

 ## Serial format